zirami/the7ir.github.io/_posts/2020-01-20-HTB-Sniper.md

 - Firewall evasion (tunneling via SSH)
 - Privilege escalation via client-side attack (using nishang)

-Sniper was a pretty fun machine that put an interesting spin on a couple of older attack techniques.
-Unlike some other machines that I've come across lately, its difficulty rating is pretty accurate.
-Overall, exploitation is fairly straightforward apart from a couple of interesting twists - for example having to serve RFI payloads via SMB, and the use of .chm files for client-side attacks.
-There are currently multiple active machines in the HTB labs that require client-side attacks at the moment.
-They're definitely an interesting vector but consistently emulating user behaviour can make the reliablility of exploitation janky in the HTB labs.
-This one wasn't too bad compared to others :)

 ---
 ## Port Scan
 `nmap -sC -sV -p- -v -o nmap-sniper.txt  10.10.10.151`